firepear/thrasher-music-catalog/README.md

 It is implemented in two parts:

-- `reader`, a module which provides query operations regarding the current state of the database
+- `querier`, a module which provides read-only query operations over an in-memory copy of the database
-- `writer`, a module which handles all update operations
+- `updater`, a module which handles all update operations to the on-disk database

-A CLI utility is also provided, functioning as both a ready-made management interface, and a demo of the libraries.
+A CLI utility (`tmcupdater`) is also provided, functioning as both a ready-made management interface, and a demo of the libraries.